TheSomethingSomethingCompany/secret-forest/AWSREADME.md

 9. In the app directory, run `aws configure sso` and follow the instructions and ensure that login is successful

 10. Select one of the repositories in ECR and select ‘view push commands’ which should be followed to upload an image to the repository.
-Do this for both repositories.
+Do this for both repositories. *Note*: if there is an issue with the first command (aws ecr login), make sure to specify your profile name as a variable (e.g.: --profile COSC499_CapstonePowerUserAccess-[ACCOUNT-NUMBER])

 11. Create task definition for the system.
 A task definition is a framework or skeleton on how the system will run.
    - a.
 Navigate to AWS ECS from the console menu